Informal Guide to Moving to Tuscaloosa

 The University of Alabama

-The Dept of Physics & Astronomy at the University of Alabama is located in Gallalee Hall.
-The physical address for the building is:
+The Department of Physics and Astronomy at The University of Alabama is located in Gallalee Hall.
+The physical address for the building is

 Tuscaloosa, AL, 35487

-The physics dept. is at the green icon.
+The physics department is at the green icon.
 The red icon is downtown Tuscaloosa.
 Nearby hotels and parking lots are marked on the map.

-An interactive map of UA is available at:
+An interactive map of UA is available at ua.edu/map/.

 UA Graduate School Resources